MathFrenchToast/mathfrenchtoast.github.io/mutipleinstance-wsldistro.md

 sudo apt update -y && sudo apt -y upgrade
 # add this line to the profile to be in your home dir at startup
 echo "cd" >> .profile
+# force default user
+echo -e "[user]\ndefault=$USER" | sudo tee -a /etc/wsl.conf
 exit
 ```

+note: the wsl.conf update at the end is needed, or your default user will be root even if started with another user as parameter (ref to issue)[https://github.com/microsoft/WSL/issues/9684].

 Our base image is ready, we will now export it.
 I propose a directory layout under c:\WSL, but you can change the path if you want.